 Advertising Students Win Four National ADDY Awards

-Students bring home a Gold and three Silver awards in copywriting, magazine, television and art direction categories
+Students bring home a Gold and three Silver awards in multiple categories

 In a field of nearly 35,000 professional and student entries submitted to the 2021 competitions, just 60 student entries were selected for national Gold or Silver awards